 - Korean chili flakes (gochugaru)

 How do you make it?

-- Salt the vegetables and let stand for 20 minutes or so.
+- Salt the vegetables in a medium nonreactive bowl and let stand for 20 minutes or so.

 - Drain, rinse, and pat the vegetables dry.